6 Ways to Tell If Someone Is a True Prophet

 “But He was pierced for our transgressions, He was crushed for our iniquities; upon Him was the chastisement that brought us peace, and with His wounds we are healed” (Isaiah 53:5, ESV).

-“To the teaching and to the testimony!
-If they will not speak according to this word, it is because they have no dawn” (Isaiah 8:20, ESV).
+“To the law and to the testimony!
+If they do not speak according to this word, it is because there is no light in them” (Isaiah 8:20, NKJV).

-When Isaiah writes that these teachings and testimonies have no “dawn,” he means that they have no “light” in them.
-They are not following the guidance of the Holy Spirit.
+When Isaiah writes that these teachings and testimonies have no light in them he means they are not following the guidance of the Holy Spirit.

 This means two important things:

-1. Teachings and testimonies that do not fit with the gospel are in darkness.
-They have no truth.
+1. Teachings and testimonies that do not align with the Gospel message are “in darkness.”
+They have no truth that truly guides humanity

-2. Teachings and testimonies that do not fit the gospel have no light because they leave out “the light of the world,” Jesus (John 8:12, ESV).
+2. Teachings and testimonies that do not align with the Gospel have no light because they leave out “the light of the world,” which is Jesus (John 8:12, ESV).

-Paul, the writer of Galatians, makes a similar point when he urges Christians to desert a gospel contrary to the one in the Bible (Galatians 1:9).
+Paul, the writer of Galatians, makes a similar point when he urges Christians to distance themselves from any “false gospel” masquerading as truth, but in actuality is contrary to the Gospel message of the Bible (Galatians 1:9).

-If a prophet does not acknowledge Jesus as the Messiah, then he/she is a false prophet.
+If a prophet does not harmonize with the Bible and acknowledge Jesus as the Messiah, then that person is a false prophet.

-While not all prophecies are about telling the future, many of them are—like the messianic prophecies from Isaiah that we read in the last point.
+While not all prophecies involve predictions of future events, several of them do—like the Messianic prophecies from Isaiah that we read in the last point.
 Those prophecies came true: Jesus was born to a virgin, and He was crucified to give us eternal salvation.

-Let’s take a look at the story of one of the original prophets of the Bible, Moses, as an example of a true prophet.
+Let’s take a look at the story of one of the original prophets of the Bible, Moses, as an example of a prophet of God.

 Throughout the Exodus story, God communicates directly with Moses.
 A stand-out instance is when God speaks to Moses through a burning bush.
 In this story, God gives Moses a mission: go back to Egypt and tell Pharaoh to “let [His] people go” (Exodus 5:1, ESV).